 Also called Garden or Summer Phlox, Phlox paniculata is native from Maine to Georgia and west to Minnesota and Louisiana.
 Typically found in woodland clearings or moist meadows, it is uncommon in the wild, but its cultivars are perennial garden favorites.

-Phlox paniculata 'Robert Poore' prefers full sun to light shade and consistently moist, well-drained soil.
+Phlox paniculata 'Robert Poore' prefers full sun and consistently moist, well-drained soil.
 Remove faded flowers to prevent self-sowing and to encourage re-blooming.